About me

 VSCode for work, because it's easy to setup, has a lot of available plugins, and works better for IBM i (AS/400) development than RDi, which is an "eclipse but more" IDE from IBM.
 VSCode isn't $999+/yr either, which helps a lot.

 I would like to use my own editor(s) eventually, if I get around to it.
-I've made an ed clone, so maybe that or a vi/vim subset could be usable.
+I've made ed clones, so maybe one of those or a vi/vim subset could be usable.

-Currently everforest, with dark background and hard contrast.
-Changed the TODO color to orange and C #include lines to blue.
+Currently everforest, with dark background and hard contrast and couple other small changes.
 I always turn off italic comments and things, they're too frilly or otherwise distracting.

 I like how Iosevka uses horizontal space, but why is the font so friggin huge storage wise?
 It could be more modular, I don't use or need most of what's included by default, and it takes up a lot of space.